-Person with Disabilities
+A Person with Disabilities:

 - Means a person who: (i) Has a disability, as defined in 42 U.S.C.
 423; (ii) Is determined, pursuant to HUD regulations, to have a physical, mental, or emotional impairment that: (A) Is expected to be of long-continued and indefinite duration; (B) Substantially impedes his or her ability to live independently, and (C) Is of such a nature that the ability to live independently could be improved by more suitable housing conditions; or (iii) Has a developmental disability as defined in 42 U.S.C.
-6001. - (2) Does not exclude persons who have the disease of acquired immunodeficiency syndrome or any conditions arising from the etiologic agent for acquired immunodeficiency syndrome; - (3) For purposes of qualifying for low-income housing, does not include a person whose disability is based solely on any drug or alcohol dependence; and - (4) Means "individual with handicaps," as defined in 24 C.F.R.
+6001. - (2) Does not exclude persons who have the disease of acquired immunodeficiency syndrome or any conditions arising from the etiologic agent for acquired immunodeficiency syndrome; - (3) For purposes of qualifying for low-income housing, does not include a person whose disability is based solely on any drug or alcohol dependence; and

+(4) Means "individual with handicaps," as defined in 24 C.F.R.
 8.3, for purposes of reasonable accommodation and program accessibility for persons with disabilities.

-Pre-Application Form
+On-Line Application Form

-The initial application for housing at the Development, to be completed by each Applicant Household and submitted to the Management Office.
+The initial application for housing at the Development, to be completed by each Applicant Household and submitted via the AMHA website www.akronhousing.org.